TharinduTS/cell_type_enrichment_v2/README.md

 "Excluded from the cross-dataset aggregation and subsequent gene classification were clusters with mixed cell types, clusters with low cell type annotation confidence, and cell types within a tissue that comprised less than 30 cells or their aggregated profile contained fewer than 10,000 detected genes.
 We retained, however, a small number of clusters below the 30-cell threshold, provided they demonstrated more than 10,000 detected genes, to preserve representation of rare cell types.
 A total of 161 clusters out of 1175 clusters were excluded from the cross dataset integration and downstream analysis."

+Just dropping rows with "Included in aggregation"==no (With -R "Included in aggregation" \ --keep-reliability-values "yes" \) would be enough as HPA has already done this.
+But I am enforcing other steps as well Just in case)

 Following script tries to replicate it

 filter_integration_long.py